luisfredgs/luisfredgs/README.md

 My name is Luis.
 I'm an academic in the Machine Learning area with a focus on Natural Language Processing - NLP.
 I'm currently working towards a doctor's degree in Computational Inteligence through the Science Computer department at Universidade Federal de Pernambuco - UFPE.

+I have experience in Data Analysis and machine learning.
+Having earned a master's degree in computational inteligence has provide me a solid background in machine learning and statistical analysis.

 - I’m currently working on text mining and NLP tasks using supervised and unsupervised machine learning techniques
 - My current interests of research: